wiklundm/arcticsleddogclub/README.md

 - A separate page for those interested in competitions.
 - A Gallerypage with pictures from different disciplines, courses and competitions made by the club.

-Technologies used

-*Language: HTML5 and CSS3
-*Google fonts was used to import Lato and Philosopher fonts *Fontawesome to import icons for UX purposes and to look good *Codeanywhere to write the code
-*GitHub to store the project and Gitpod terminal to commit to Git and push to GitHub *Balsamic to create the wireframes during the design process *Am I Responsive to preview the website on different devices *Istock was the sorce of several of the images used in my project.
-\*Favicon was created using RedKetchup from a picture of one of my own sleddogs

 Issues and bugs